Food By Themes

 21. The Emerald Bakery

-The Emerald Bakery recently reopened an outlet in Bukit Panjang, after the closure of the popular OG outlet in Clementi last year.
-The brand has made its return with their same well-loved offerings including the Pandan Chiffon Cake (price TBD), Apple Crumble Tart (price TBD), Banana Cake (price TBD), and Butter Cakes (price TBD).
-Their Apple Crumble Tart, a crowd favourite, is said to have a buttery base filled with a copious amount of fresh apples, raisins, and walnuts.
+After the closure of its beloved OG outlet in Clementi, The Emerald Bakery made a comeback late last year in Bukit Panjang, much to the delight of its fans.
+The brand has brought back its same well-loved offerings, including the Pandan Chiffon (Big) ($8), Mini Apple Crumble ($6.50 for six pieces), and Banana Cake ($8 for one block).
+Their Apple Crumble, a crowd favourite, is said to have a buttery base filled with a copious amount of fresh apples, raisins, and walnuts.

 Address: 643 Senja Close, #01-09, Singapore 670643